jamesdietle/Notebooks/README.md

 # Notebooks
-Notebooks for Fast AI and docker files.
+Notebooks for Fast AI, notebooks to go along with other files.